JJRi/CyberSecurity/README.md

 **Goals of winter 2022:**

-* Mooc - complite at least two first. - done
+* Mooc - complite at least two first. - DONE

-* Do advent of cyber at THM
+* Do advent of cyber at THM - 60% done, decided to skip this year

+* Finnish Discord server link challenge - DONE

 **Goals of Autum 2022:**